Studio Companion overview

 The Studio Companion is most useful when you already know which rule of thumb to look up.
 Examitect's question bank includes scenario questions that point candidates back to the Studio Companion's structural sizing charts, egress geometry, height-and-area tables, and MEP space rules.
 Each answer explanation calls out which Section of the book carries the answer, so you can re-open the right page rather than searching the whole table of contents.

-You also get full-length mock exams that pace you through scenarios where the Studio Companion is the fastest lookup, plus free study notes that summarize the NBC-side content the book carries.
+You also get full-length mock exams that pace you through scenarios where the Studio Companion is the fastest lookup, plus study notes that summarize the NBC-side content the book carries.
 Try a few sample questions first, then check pricing when you want the full bank.

-Studio Companion and ExAC FAQ
+Studio Companion FAQ

 The Architect's Studio Companion is a rules-of-thumb reference for the earliest stages of building design, written by Edward Allen and Joseph Iano and published by John Wiley & Sons.
 The current Sixth Edition (2017) condenses structural sizing, MEP space planning, daylighting, egress, parking, and code height and area into quick-lookup tables and charts.